-Multi channel and dimensional surround sound was once something you had to go to a movie theater or other such professional venue to experience, but with more and more technology being developed and a/v products being released at tenable and competitive prices, it’s becoming more and more accessible to residential home theater enthusiasts.
+Multi channel surround sound and spatial audio was once something you had to go to a movie theater or other such professional venue to experience, but with more and more technology being developed and a/v products being released at tenable and competitive prices, it’s becoming more and more accessible to residential home theater enthusiasts.

-There are now many 9 channel home theater av receivers to choose from, with surely many more to come in the near future.
-They can come with a seemingly dizzying amount of buttons, dials, inputs, and features – enough to look like the command center of a NASA space shuttle to the lay consumer, and often with a hefty price tag to go with it.
+There are now many 9 channel home theater AV receivers to choose from, and that wasn’t really true as recently as five or so years ago.
+Sometimes they can come with a seemingly dizzying amount of buttons, dials, inputs, and features – enough to look like the command center of a NASA space shuttle to the lay consumer, and often with a hefty price tag to go with it.

 But what specs do you actually need?
 What’s worth paying for?
 And how much so?
 This comprehensive roundup article will help you figure that out, as well as which products are potentially great choices for you.